 - Wrongful death on behalf of the family.

 Truck accident cases are often difficult to navigate, especially if more than one party may be at fault.
 After any truck collision, it is imperative that the victim speaks to a lawyer about their legal options.

 Virginia Beach Truck Accident Lawyers at Anchor Legal Group, PLLC Advocate for Victims of Wheel-Related Truck Collisions

 No one should suffer the physical, emotional, and financial devastation caused by a truck accident.
 If the truck driver, owner, trucking company, or manufacturer is liable for the truck wheel accident, you are likely eligible for compensation.
 A skilled Virginia Beach truck accident lawyer at Anchor Legal Group, PLLC will collect the evidence that is needed to build a strong case against the negligent party.
-Contact us online or call us at 757-LAW-0000 for a free consultation.
+Contact us online or call us at 757-LAW-0000 for a private consultation.
 Located in Virginia Beach, Virginia, we serve clients throughout Chesapeake, Norfolk, Suffolk, Portsmouth, Newport News, Hampton, and Eastern Shore.
 We also serve our clients throughout the United States through our network of associated attorneys.